ummel/fusionData/README.md

 `/survey-processed/RECS/2015/RECS_2015_H_processed.R`.

-Given the variety of survey data structures and conventions, there is no strict procedure for how the .R file should be written.
+Given the variety of survey data structures and conventions, there is no strict procedure for how the .R file(s) should be written.
 However, there are common steps and tools likely to be applicable to most surveys.
 The `RECS_2015_H_processed.R` script is a good “template” in this regard, since it includes many common operations – including imputation of NA’s using the provided `imputeMissing()` function.

 The RECS 2015 has a comparatively simple microdata and documentation
 structure: household-level microdata in a single .csv file with an